jyp/topics/FunctionalIncrementalParsing/Scratch.markdown

 However, the most common way to produce such structured values is by *parsing* the input string.
 To support convenient parsing, we can introduce a disjunction operator, exactly as Swierstra and Hughes do: the addition of the `Suspend` operator does not undermine their treatment of disjunction in any way.

 ## Error correction

-The online property requires that there is no error in the input. *fill*
+The online property requires that there is no error in the input.
+Indeed, the `evalR` function *must* return a result (we want a total function!), so the parser must a conjure up a suitable result for *any* input.

-This is a reasonable assumption if the grammar is sufficiently permissive, but tends to conflict with the goal of yielding highly structured result.

-We can however introduce a relatively simple error correction procedure in our algorithm. *fill*
+If the grammar is sufficiently permissive, no error correction in the parsing algorithm itself is necessary.
+However, most interesting grammars produce a highly structured result, and are correspondingly restrictive on the input they accept.
+Augmenting the parser with error correction is therefore desirable.

+We can do so by introducting an other constructor in the `Steps` type to represent less desirable parses.
+The idea is that the grammar contains permissive rules, but those are tagged as less desirable.
+The parsing algorithm can then maximize the desirability of the set of rules used.

+At each disjunction point, the parser will have to choose between two alternatives.
+Since we want online behaviour, we would like to do so by looking ahead as few symbols as possible.
+We introduce a new type which represents this "progress" information.
+This data structure is similiar to a list where the
+$n^{th}$ element contains how much we dislike to take this path after $n$ steps of following it.
+The difference is that the list may end with success, failure or suspension which indicates unknown final result.

+If one looks at the tail of the structures, we know eactly how much the path is desirable.
+However, as hinted before, we will look only only a few steps ahead, until we can safely disregard one of the paths.

+In order for this strategy to be efficient, we cache the progress information in each disjunction node.

+This technique can be re-formulated as dynamic programming, where we use lazy evaluation to automatically cut-off expantion of the search space.
+We first define a full tree of possibilities: (Steps with disjunction), then we compute a profile information that we tie to it; finally, finding the best path is a matter of looking only at a subset of the information we constructed, using any suitable heuristic.

+> Here it's probably best to paste in the whole library.

 # Getting rid of linear behaviour